11th Annual International Conference on Humanities & Arts in a Global World

 - Dr. Gregory T. Papanikos, President, ATINER & Honorary Professor, University of Stirling, U.K.

-- Dr. Patricia Hanna, Head, Philosophy Unit of ATINER & Professor, University of Utah, USA.
+- Dr. Patricia Hanna, Vice President of Academic Affairs, ATINER, ex-Dean & Professor Emerita, University of Utah, USA.

-- Dr. Nicholas Pappas, Vice President of Academic Membership, ATINER & Professor of History, Sam Houston University, USA.
+- Dr. Nicholas Pappas, Vice President of Academic Conferences and Meetings, ATINER & Professor of History, Sam Houston University, USA.

 - Dr. David A. Frenkel, LL.D., Head, Law Unit, ATINER & Emeritus Professor, Law Area, Guilford Glazer Faculty of Business and Management, Ben-Gurion University of the Negev, Beer-Sheva, Israel.